 Based on previous work by the Undiagnosed Diseases Project – Victoria (UDP-Vic), it is expected that a diagnosis will be identified for about 42% of children who use genomic sequencing in this way.

-RDNow – one year on
+RDNow – two years on

 The future of genomics in health care